-According to a report released by the United Nations, the Pre-Trial Chamber II of the International Criminal Court (ICC) in The Hague issued arrest warrants for two individuals: a 70-year-old man from St. Petersburg, Russia named “Vladimir Vladimirovich Putin” and an alleged female accomplice named “Maria Alekseyevna Lvova-Belova.”
+According to a report released by an organization established and oversighted by the United Nations, the Pre-Trial Chamber II of the International Criminal Court (ICC) in The Hague issued arrest warrants for two individuals: a 70-year-old man from St. Petersburg, Russia named “Vladimir Vladimirovich Putin” and an alleged female accomplice named “Maria Alekseyevna Lvova-Belova.”

 The ICC alleges that the Russian man, who works as a politician in the Russian Federation since taking office on May 7, 2000, is responsible for the war crimes of unlawful deportation of population (children) and unlawful transfer of population (children) from occupied areas of Ukraine to the Russian Federation (under articles 8(2)(a)(vii) and 8(2)(b)(viii) of the Rome Statute).